louthy/language-ext/Major Version Release Notes/Version 5/README.md

 So, as of now, this library stands against 'declarative async' - i.e. we are  adopting a _'green threads mentality'_.
 That is we will not be giving you `*Async` variants of anything.
 All IO computation types (`IO` and `Eff`) will support the _lifting_ of both synchronous and asynchronous functions, but you won't see evidence of asynchronicity in any type-signatures.

 Those types each have a `Run()` function which _appear_ to run synchronously, i.e. they don't return a `Task<A>`.
 In fact, they don't run synchronously, they run _concurrently_.
-Internally, they use similar mechanics to `Task` to yield time to your current tread whilst waiting for their own IO operations to complete.
+Internally, they use similar mechanics to `Task` to yield time to your current thread whilst waiting for their own IO operations to complete.
 So, calling `operation.Run()` is the same as calling `await operation.RunAsync()` - you just don't need the rest of your code infected by `async`.

 When you want an operation not to run concurrently, but in parallel instead (i.e. queue the work to be run on the next available `ThreadPool` thread), you can call `operation.Fork()`.
 It supports fire-and-forget, so `operation.Fork().Run()` returns immediately, or you can await the result:
 ```c#